IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_group_manager.html.markdown

 * `name` - (Optional, string) The name of the instance group manager.
 * `enable_manager` - (Optional, bool) Enable or disbale the instance group manager.
 Default is set to True.
 * `instance_group` - (Required, string) The instance group ID where instance group manager is created.
-* `manager_type` - (Optional, string) The type of instance group manager.
-Default is set to 'autoscale'
+* `manager_type` - (Required, string) The type of instance group manager.
+Allowed values are 'autoscale' and 'scheduled'.
 * `aggregation_window` - (Optional, int) The time window in seconds to aggregate metrics prior to evaluation
 * `cooldown` - (Optional, int) The duration of time in seconds to pause further scale actions after scaling has taken place
-* `max_membership_count` - (Required, int) The maximum number of members in a managed instance group
+* `max_membership_count` - (Optional, int) The maximum number of members in a managed instance group
-* `main_membership_count` - (Optional, int) The minimum number of members in a managed instance group.
+* `min_membership_count` - (Optional, int) The minimum number of members in a managed instance group.
 Default valeue is set to 1.

 ## Attribute Reference